Behavioral health services

-If you were enrolled in Sharp Health Plan through Covered California and did not receive a 1095-A form, please contact Covered California at 1-800-300-1506.
+If you were enrolled in Sharp Health Plan through Covered California but you do not receive a 1095-A form, please contact Covered California at 1-800-300-1506 or visit their website.

 What should I do if I receive an incorrect 1095 form?

-If you received a 1095-B form from Sharp Health Plan that you believe is incorrect, please contact Customer Care at email@example.com or 1-800-359-2002.
+If you receive a 1095-B form issued by Sharp Health Plan that you believe is incorrect, please contact Customer Care at firstname.lastname@example.org or by phone at 1-800-359-2002.

-If you received a 1095-A form from Covered California that you believe is incorrect, please contact Covered California at 1-800-300-1506 or go to the website at Covered California.
+If you received a Form 1095-A from Covered California that you believe is incorrect, please contact Covered California at 1-800-300-1506 or visit their website.

-What if I have a question about the 1095 form(s) I receive?
+What do I do if I have a question about the 1095 form(s) I receive?

-If you have questions, contact the issuer at the phone number or email address printed on the form.
-In addition, we encourage you to consult your tax advisor and refer to the IRS website for guidance.
+You should contact the issuer at the phone number or email address printed on the form if you have questions.
+We also encourage you to consult your tax adviser and refer to the Internal Revenue Service and California Franchise Tax Board for guidance.

 Medical bills and reimbursements

 What if I get a bill for medical services?